jimbobbennett/farmbeats-vnext-experimental/README.md

 * The task pane has buttons to start streaming historic data into the `Data In` sheet.
 This will show the current value and the last 500 captured once a minute.
 You can change the number of rows and how often the data is captured in the `Configuration` sheet.
 THe web server captures data every 60 seconds, so you don't need to poll more than this.

 * This pane also has buttons to control the relay.

+### Publishing the add-in

+To use the add-in on a different computer, you need to host it somewhere.
+You can upload it to Azure storage as a static web app and host from there.
+Once your code is uploaded, you need to update the `manifest.xml` file to replace all references to `localhost:3000` with the hosted location.